 Compliance with regulations, and prudent management of regulatory risk, is incorporated in the Company's strategic thinking and management.

-To continue to have good relationships with industry regulators.
+To continue to have good relationships with industry regulators, with particular reference to achieving good outcomes on new technology investments.
 (Achieved) Continue to meet all compliance requirements.
 (Achieved)

 In addition, in the last year the Company has: